• About WCSCC

 How do you help students with academic courses?

-• The Academic Assistance Area helps students on conditional status or those failing their academic courses
+• The Tutoring and Learning Center (TLC) helps students on conditional status or those failing their academic courses

-• A+ is an online program to assist students with credit recovery
+• The iLab has online programs to assist students with credit recovery

-• The Student Assistance Center helps students on Individual Education Plans (IEPs), see more below
+• The Student Assistance Center (SAC) helps students on Individual Education Plans (IEPs), see more below

 • Full-time coordinators and tutors will assist students with testing, papers, and homework

-How do you help students with learning disabilities?
+How do you help students with special needs?

-• We have full-time Vocational Special Education Coordinators and tutors who assist students with testing, homework, writing, reading, provide taped academic lessons, and scheduling.
+• We have full-time Special Education Coordinators, Intervention Specialists and tutors who assist students with testing, homework, writing, reading, provide recorded academic lessons, and scheduling

 • English, math, science and social studies classes are modified for students with IEPs.
-Life skills classes teach telephone and communication skills, paying bills and writing checks, measurements, problem solving, reading maps, and fundamentals of government systems, cultures and current events.
+Classes teach telephone and communication skills, paying bills and writing checks, measurements, problem solving, reading maps, and fundamentals of government systems, cultures and current events

 What student activities do you have?